 Psychologists argue that our unconscious is constantly attempting to seek out attention, love and validation that we miss out from out parents growing up.
 There’s research suggesting that parents who view their children as an extension of their own self, hence, getting their needs met by the child leads to the child to believe that his or her own needs aren’t important.
 The child becomes attuned to the parent’s needs and feelings instead of the other round.

 This plays out when someone attempts to get their needs met from people around them as adults.
 This can be from areas of their lives other than their relationships.
 You may overcompensate and seek to meet your unmet needs through sex, achievements, financial pursuit or just about any area of life.

-Look, everyone needs a pat on the back and validation at some point, the question to ask yourself is this: are you pursuing something to scratch an itch or are you scratching an unresolved emotional need.
+Look, everyone needs a pat on the back and validation at some point.
+The question to ask yourself is this: are you pursuing something from a standpoint of values or are you scratching an unresolved emotional need?

 The problem with a lot of dating and relationship advice is that they don’t encourage the expression of emotions from a secure standpoint.
 Instead, they promote insecure strategies such as using of lines, techniques, not calling back in X amount of days in attempt to manipulate someone else into doing something.
 They aren’t effectual on the long run, and may only work on individuals who aren’t able to express themselves directly as well.
 You’re blocking out any genuine real emotional engagement.
 You’re still not getting your emotional needs met.